-A 25 year-old Ardbeg, a very promising idea, which makes us think of the superb Ardbeg Lord of the Isles for instance, the last official expression which reached this age.
-It is bottled at 46% and expected later this year.
-The web-like packaging and the black bottle look great.
+A 25 year-old Ardbeg single malt, a very promising idea, which makes us think of the superb Ardbeg Lord of the Isles for instance, the last official expression which reached this age.
+It seems to be bottled at 46%.
+The web-like packaging and the black bottle look great though.

 Glenmorangie A Tale of Cake

 Glenmorangie is working on a new Tokaji Dessert wine finish, reminiscent of a pineapple upside down cake.
 Glenmorangie ‘A Tale of Cake’ is bottled at 46,3% and is said to be a sweet, multi-layered dram that tastes particularly well with actual cake.